 By: Basil M. Russo, ISDA President

-Since pitcher Cy Young first shouted out these two words to begin a baseball game in 1905, this iconic American phrase has been used by every home plate umpire to begin every baseball game for the past 114 years.
+Since pitcher Cy Young first shouted out these two words to begin a baseball game in 1905, this iconic American phrase has been used by every home plate umpire to start every baseball game for the past 114 years.

 Baseball, which began in our country well before the Civil War, has been an important part of America’s social fabric for the better part of 200 years.
 Baseball’s popularity became so immense in our country that it was commonly referred to as America’s favorite pastime.

 As unusual as it may sound, the game of baseball would ultimately play a very important and critical role in the evolution and acceptance of Italian immigrants and their children into American culture and society.